 The year 2020 will be remembered for the Wuhan Virus and, for reasons we can only weep about, the fading legacy of Ravi Zacharias.
-The once internationally renowned Christian apologist’s postmortem fall from grace is a tragedy of immense proportions.
+The internationally renowned Christian apologist’s alleged postmortem fall from grace is a tragedy of immense proportions.

 What Scripture teaches us

 What has happened to that perspective?
 And what about all the other warnings in Scripture to shun even the appearance of evil?
 And the warning of our Savior never to cause one of these little ones to stumble through our own misconduct?
-Did Mr. Zacharias really read his Bible on his many trips?
-Did he really pray the Lord’s Prayer from his heart?
-Is this ever a warning to all of us, not to fool ourselves when we say we are “having devotions” or that we are “worshipping the Lord”.

 Testimony from the Third Century